by Mike Ratliff

 The call to do all for the glory of God is not God selfishly demanding His due for His sake alone.
 Instead, God knows that His people maximize their fulfillment, joy, and peace when they are most satisfied in Him.

-If you abide in me, and my words abide in you, ask whatever you wish, and it will be done for you.
-By this my Father is glorified, that you bear much fruit and so prove to be my disciples.
-As the Father has loved me, so have I loved you.
-Abide in my love.
-If you keep my commandments, you will abide in my love, just as I have kept my Father’s commandments and abide in his love.
-These things I have spoken to you, that my joy may be in you, and that your joy may be full.
-(John 15:7-11)
+7 If you abide in Me, and My words abide in you, ask whatever you wish, and it will be done for you.
+8 My Father is glorified by this, that you bear much fruit, and so prove to be My disciples.
+9 Just as the Father has loved Me, I have also loved you; abide in My love.
+10 If you keep My commandments, you will abide in My love; just as I have kept My Father’s commandments and abide in His love.
+11 These things I have spoken to you so that My joy may be in you, and that your joy may be complete.
+John 15:7-11 (LSB)

 Abiding in Jesus Christ carries with it a remarkable guarantee for the believer.
 Those who abide in the savior are fruitful in the Kingdom.
 The abiding believer will also bring glory to God by doing so.
 God’s joy brings believers fulfillment and it is their strength to abide and be obedient to the Lord.
 Who is excluded from abiding in Jesus Christ?
 No one can abide in Christ while being dominated by self-focus.
 Abiding requires our hearts to become directed to the Lord for fulfillment rather than what our fleshly sin nature wants.
 We maximize our fulfillment when we seek God’s glory in everything we do.
 Our fulfillment diminishes when we seek our own glory in anything.